sedzia/docs/guides/landing_pages/Types-of-Landing-Pages.md

 ---
 title: Types of Landing Pages
-excerpt: Learn more about all the available types of landing pages.
+description: Learn more about all the available types of landing pages.
 categorySlug: landing-pages
 slug: types-of-landing-pages
 type: basic